gargsaar/singlepage_website_ni/_posts/2020-04-07-21-days-of-lockdown-the-aftermath.markdown

 **No, don't.
 Why not...**

-There are high chances of a second wave of the virus spreading like wild fire into the country.
-It had happened with N1H1 virus in 2009.
-As soon as it was contained and people went back to their normal lives, there was a second wave.
+The war is not over, the second wave of the virus is knocking the door eager to spread like a wild fire.
+It had happened with N1H1 virus in 2009 when it was contained and people went back to their normal lives, there was a second wave. <add about N1H1 or other example>

 <stats on why not to celebrate>